Coat Color:Dark GoldenGoldenLight Golden

 Golden Retriever Temperament

-Golden Retriever dogs are born extroverts who are eager to please.
-Although personalities can differ, most Goldens love people and social outings, thriving in homes with lots of activity.
+The Golden Retriever personality is naturally outgoing and eager to please.
+Although individual personalities can vary, most Goldens love people and social outings, thriving in homes with lively environments.

-Keep in mind that even the best-trained Goldens still have a bit of a mischievous streak.
-So be prepared for occasional mischief and learn to laugh along with your dog as they “help” you unload the laundry basket.
+Keep in mind, though, that even the best-trained Goldens can be mischievous.
+So be prepared for occasional capers and learn to laugh with your dog as they “help” you unload the laundry basket.

 How to Care for a Golden Retriever